-Predictive testing based on a known familial mutation
+Predictive testing based on a known familial variant

-- If an MH-associated RYR1 (or CACNA1s) mutation has been identified in the index case, the RYR1 (or CACNA1s) mutation can be used for predictive testing of relatives.
+- If an MH-associated RYR1 (or CACNA1s) variant has been identified in the index case, the RYR1 (or CACNA1s) variant can be used for predictive testing of relatives.

-- Persons carrying the familial mutation should be regarded as MH susceptible
+- Persons carrying the familial variant should be regarded as MH susceptible

-- Persons who do not carry the familial mutation cannot be regarded as completely risk free (in about 5% of large pedigree studies there is discordance between IVCT results and genetic data) and should such persons seek maximal safety, an IVCT should be considered.
+- Persons who do not carry the familial variant cannot be regarded as completely risk free (in about 5% of large pedigree studies there is discordance between IVCT results and genetic data) and in order to clarify their MH status they should undergo an IVCT.

 - A clear clinical indication is a prerequisite for any genetic testing

-- Genetic testing can be performed as a targeted analysis of known associated MH mutations or as screening of entire coding regions.
+- Genetic testing can be performed as a targeted analysis of known associated MH variants or as screening of entire coding regions.

-- If one of the known MH mutations is identified, the person should be considered at risk of MH
+- If one of the known MH variants is identified, the person should be considered at risk of MH

 - As yet unclassified sequence variants will frequently be identified using entire coding region sequencing.
 The MH laboratory is responsible for checking the available published evidence and for applying prediction algorithms with the aim of eventually classifying the variant as neutral or potentially MH associated.